vishal-m25/Obsidian/Learnings/SQL/SQL.md

 	- skips the first N records of the retrieved result and prints rest

 By combining both, the concept of pagination can be implemented.

+## INHERITS
+- On using this keyword in a table creation it states that it is child if a table.
+- So when a select query is executed on a parent table, unless the ==**`only`**== keyword is used after from, the query will search the entire hierarchy.